 In Finsler geometry one can also define a {\em linear Finsler connection} \( \nabla \), i.e. a splitting of the vertical bundle \( \pi_E\colon VE\to E \), \( E=TM\backslash 0 \) (an equivalent pullback bundle approach could be used where $VE$ is replaced by $\pi^*TM$, where $\pi: E\to M$).
 The Berwald, Cartan, Chern–Rund and Hashiguchi connections are of this type; they are often called the {\em notable} Finsler connections.
 In this work we are going to completely avoid these connections in statements because they will actually be needed only in a few proofs, that is, we follow the same philosophy of \cite{minguzzi15}.
-Indeed, the mathematics suggests that, physically, the non-linear connection might be more important that the Finsler linear connection.
+Indeed, the mathematics suggests that, physically, the non-linear connection might be more important than the Finsler linear connection.

-The notable linear Finsler connections are all compatible with the same non‑linear connection.
-Indeed, the covariant derivative \( X\to \nabla_X L \) of the Liouville vector field \( L\colon E\to VE \), \( L=v^\alpha\partial/\partial v^\alpha \), vanishes precisely on an \( n+1 \)-dimensional distribution that determines a non‑linear connection.
+The notable linear Finsler connections are all compatible with the same non-linear connection.
+Indeed, the covariant derivative \( X\to \nabla_X L \) of the Liouville vector field \( L\colon E\to VE \), \( L=v^\alpha\partial/\partial v^\alpha \), vanishes precisely on an \( n+1 \)-dimensional distribution that determines a non-linear connection.
 This distribution is the same for all these connections and is obtained from the spray as described above.